Mohna0310/mohna0310.github.io/index.md

 ## Welcome to Mohna Chakraborty's homepage
 <span style="font-size:1.35em;">
 I am a post-doctoral fellow at the University of Michigan (Michigan Institute for Data Science) under the guidance of <a href="https://jurgens.people.si.umich.edu/">Dr. David Jurgens</a> and <a href="https://web.eecs.umich.edu/~wangluxy/index.html">Dr. Lu Wang</a>.
 I finished my Ph.D. in Computer Science from Iowa State University.
 I have worked as a Research Assistant in the Data Mining and Knowledge Lab under my advisor <a href="https://sites.google.com/iastate.edu/qili/">Dr. Qi Li</a>.
 I have also worked as a Data Science intern at The Home Depot, Epsilon, and as a Data Analytics intern at Delaware North.
 My research interests are in the domain of data mining, natural language processing, and machine learning.
-Through my research, I have contributed several key methods in top conferences like ACL, UAI, SIGKDD, PAKDD, SIAM, ESEC/FSE and workshops like ICLR, WWW, PAKDD, RANLP.</span>
+Through my research, I have contributed several key methods in top conferences like ACL, UAI, SIGKDD, PAKDD, SIAM, ESEC/FSE and workshops like ICLR, ICML, WWW, PAKDD, RANLP.</span>

 ## Publications

 <span style="font-size:1.35em;">
 <b><font color="red">2025</font></b><br>
+<b>Mohna Chakraborty</b> , Adithya Kulkarni, and Qi Li.
+Empirical Evaluation of Prompting Strategies for Fact Verification Tasks,
+<b>WWW, 2025</b> [<a
+href="https://dl.acm.org/doi/abs/10.1145/3701716.3717815"><span style='color:#954F72'>paper</span></a>]
+<br><br>
 Adithya Kulkarni*, <b>Mohna Chakraborty*</b>.
 Blue Sky: Reducing Performance Gap between Commercial and Open-Source LLMs,
 <b>SIAM, 2025</b> [<a